When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Well Does AVG Secure VPN Work on Desktop Platforms?

 AVG VPN works well on desktop platforms.
 Once you log in to your account, AVG VPN for Mac and Windows will show a clean, modern interface.
-On Windows, you can see your connection status, an ON/OFF switch, the current server selection, and a button to switch between server locations.
+On Windows, a central ON/OFF switch controls the connection.
+Under this, you'll see the current server location, your local IP address, and a button to select a different server.

 There’s also a section of the sidebar dedicated to promoting other AVG products.
 If you only need the VPN, you don't have to pay attention to this promo section.